davidjguru/davidjguru.github.io/_posts/2021-05-30-php-coding-functions-that-can-save-your-day.md

 Curl is a function library supported by PHP that allows HTTP request and also is available as command line tool for prompt.
 In that context I've been using it for a while now, but only from the Linux console...
 The reason?
 Well, for almost all the code related to REST clients from Drupal I've implemented it using Guzzle (the PHP reference library for REST clients and integrated in Drupal) or indirectly using the HTTP Client Manager, a resource that allows you manage HTTP Clients from YAML description files -or JSON- (and is using Guzzle under the hood, by the way).

 But the last week I had to implement a small external query from my code to the Google Places API and I thought I'd try curl directly from PHP.
-This was my case:
+This was my case.

+### Examples

 ```php
 <?php